 The submission of unofficial records (those that do not bear the original signature of the institution’s representative), will delay the processing of your admission.
 The Registrar, Headmaster, or Dean of the institution issuing the documents must sign all credentials.
 Photocopies are acceptable only if they bear the institution’s original seal and the original signature of the school official certifying the documents.
 Transcripts and other records attested as certified by a notary public or solicitor (non-institutional official) are not being accepted as official.

-Financial Requirements.
 Beginning Fall 2013 semester, international students must have assured financial resources of approximately $40,000 (U.S. dollars) for the academic year of study at SIU.
 The cost of attendance at SIU Carbondale is subject to change without notice.
 Please refer to the International Admissions Application for details.

-English Competency.
 Students must also demonstrate English competency before enrolling in SIU Carbondale university courses.
 TOEFL scores are required of all International Students and those who have acquired immigrant status.
 Any of the following options will qualify you for exemption from our Center for English as a Second Language TOEFL examination:

-2 Face-to-face English composition classes taken in the U.S. at the college level with a grade of A or B
+Two face-to-face English composition classes taken in the U.S. at the college level with a grade of A or B

 International freshmen applicants may demonstrate English proficiency by meeting the SAT or ACT requirements for admission of freshmen.